-2.0 Functional Overview
+3.0 Functional Overview

-2.1 enCoRe USB - The New USB Standard
+3.1 enCoRe USB - The New USB Standard

-Cypress has reinvented its leadership position in the low-speed USB market with a new family of innovative microcontrollers.
-Introducing...enCoReTM USB-"enhanced Component Reduction."
+Cypress has re-invented its leadership position in the low-speed USB market with a new family of innovative microcontrollers.
+Introducing...enCoRe USB-"enhanced Component Reduction."
 Cypress has leveraged its design expertise in USB solutions to create a new family of low-speed USB microcontrollers that enables peripheral developers to design new products with a minimum number of components.
-At the heart of the Cypress enCoRe USB technology is the breakthrough design of a crystal-less oscillator.
-By integrating the oscillator into the chip, an external crystal or resonator is no longer needed.
+At the heart of the enCoRe USB technology is the breakthrough design of a crystal-less oscillator.
+By integrating the oscillator into our chip, an external crystal or resonator is no longer needed.
 We have also integrated other external components commonly found in low-speed USB applications such as pull-up resistors, wake-up circuitry, and a 3.3V regulator.
 All of this adds up to a lower system cost.

-The CY7C632XX family is comprised of 8-bit RISC One Time Programmable (OTP) microcontrollers.
+The CY7C637xx is an 8-bit RISC One Time Programmable (OTP) microcontroller.
 The instruction set has been optimized specifically for USB and PS/2 operations, although the microcontrollers can be used for a variety of other embedded applications.

-The CY7C632XX features up to 10 general-purpose I/O (GPIO) pins to support USB, PS/2 and other applications.
+The CY7C637xx features up to 16 general purpose I/O (GPIO) pins to support USB, PS/2 and other applications.
 The I/O pins are grouped into two ports (Port 0 to 1) where each pin can be individually configured as inputs with internal pull-ups, open drain outputs, or traditional CMOS outputs with programmable drive strength of up to 50 mA output drive.
 Additionally, each I/O pin can be used to generate a GPIO interrupt to the microcontroller.
+Note the GPIO interrupts all share the same "GPIO" interrupt vector.

-The CY7C632XX microcontrollers feature an internal oscillator.
-With the presence of USB traffic, the internal oscillator can be set to precisely tune to USB timing requirements (6 MHz $\pm 1.5\%$).
-This clock generator has been optimized to reduce clock-related noise emissions (EMI), and provides the 6-MHz and 12-MHz clocks that remain internal to the microcontroller.
-When using the internal oscillator, XTALIN and XTALOUT can be configured as additional input pins that can be read on port 2.
-Optionally, an external 6-MHz ceramic resonator can be used to provide a higher precision reference if needed.
+The CY7C637xx microcontrollers feature an internal oscillator.
+With the presence of USB traffic, the internal oscillator can be set to precisely tune to USB timing requirements (6 MHz

+$\pm 1.5\%$).
+Optionally, an external 6-MHz ceramic resonator can be used to provide a higher precision reference for USB operation.
+This clock generator reduces the clock-related noise emissions (EMI).
+The clock generator provides the 6- and 12-MHz clocks that remain internal to the microcontroller.

-The CY7C632XX is offered with 3 Kbytes of EEPROM to minimize cost, and has 96 bytes of data RAM for stack space, user variables, and USB endpoint FIFOs.
+The CY7C637xx has 8 Kbytes of EPROM and 256 bytes of data RAM for stack space, user variables, and USB FIFOs.

-The CY7C632XX family includes low-voltage reset logic, a watchdog timer, a vectored interrupt controller, and a 12-bit free-running timer.
-The low-voltage reset (LVR) logic detects when power is applied to the device, resets the logic to a known state, and begins executing instructions at EEPROM address 0x0000.
+These parts include low-voltage reset logic, a watchdog timer, a vectored interrupt controller, a 12-bit free-running timer, and capture timers.
+The low-voltage reset (LVR) logic detects when power is applied to the device, resets the logic to a known state, and begins executing instructions at EPROM address 0x0000.
 LVR will also reset the part when V{CC} drops below the operating voltage range.
 The watchdog timer can be used to ensure the firmware never gets stalled for more than approximately 8 ms.

-The microcontroller supports 7 maskable interrupts in the vectored interrupt controller.
-Interrupt sources include the USB Bus-Reset, the 128- μ s and 1.024-ms outputs from the free-running timer, two USB endpoints, an internal wake-up timer and the GPIO port.
+The microcontroller supports 10 maskable interrupts in the vectored interrupt controller.
+Interrupt sources include the USB Bus-Reset, the 128- μ s and 1.024-ms outputs from the free-running timer, three USB endpoints, two capture timers, an internal wake-up timer and the GPIO ports.
 The timers bits cause periodic interrupts when enabled.
 The USB endpoints interrupt after USB transactions complete on the bus.
-The GPIO port has a level of masking to select which GPIO inputs can cause a GPIO interrupt.
+The capture timers interrupt whenever a new timer value is saved due to a selected GPIO edge event.
+The GPIO ports have a level of masking to select which GPIO inputs can cause a GPIO interrupt.
 For additional flexibility, the input transition polarity that causes an interrupt is programmable for each GPIO pin.
 The interrupt polarity can be either rising or falling edge.